dmerejkowsky/blog/content/pages/links.md

 But if you do so, you can't complain if it does happen.

-If you follow the rules and the link is _really_ interesting, it will be added in the list above, and your will be listed as a contributor of this page.
+If you follow the rules and the link is _really_ interesting, it will be added in the list above, and you will be listed as a contributor of this page.

 If you don't like the rules, don't leave a comment and